View of a snowy mountain range with desert foreground

 Independent parther Janie pictured with her detection dog Charger.

-Janie Merickel is an Archaeological Human Remains Detection Dog (AHRDD) practitioner supporting cultural resource management (CRM) projects through systematic, science-informed detection work.
-She collaborates with archaeologists and CRM firms to assist in the identification of unmarked graves and areas of potential human remains.
+She is an Archaeological Human Remains Detection Dog (AHRDD) practitioner supporting cultural resource management (CRM) projects through systematic, science-informed detection work.
+She collaborates with partners to assist in the identification of unmarked graves and areas of potential human remains.
+Her approach emphasizes integration with archaeological research design, careful documentation of detection work, and interpretation of results within environmental and cultural context.

 Her work is grounded in both detection science and field application.
 She has completed advanced training and continuing education through organizations including Detection Science Solutions, the Forensic Anthropology Center at Texas State, the Forensic Investigation Research Station, and the Canine Olfaction and Detection Science Conference at Florida International University.
 She has also participated in a National Institute of Justice study examining the accuracy of human residual odor detection.